leheltorok/effect_cape_for_bela_mini/Projects/readme.md

 For instructions refer to: https://learn.bela.io/using-bela/bela-techniques/connecting-to-wifi/

 Once establishing a network connection with the board, you can launch the IDE in order to access the GUI.
+(By adding it to your home screen, you can transform the GUI into a mobile app.)

 Up until now, I have been using the TPLINK TL-WN725N WLAN-Adapter, which cannot function as a wireless access point but can connect to other devices' hotspots.